Starmer places focus on stability in Northern Ireland as he meets leaders

 “I have been very clear that my Government has a mandate for change, for stability here in Northern Ireland and a different way of doing politics.”

+“We think we can get a better deal than the botched deal that Boris Johnson brought home and we will work on that, understanding the work that needs to be done and the nature of the challenge,” he said.

+“In the meantime we do have to get on with implementing the important changes that are necessary under the existing arrangements we have got because we are not going to be able to get a better relationship unless we demonstrate a commitment to the relationship and the agreements that have already been put in place.”

-Sir Keir said his Government was also committed to improving relations between the UK and Ireland.
+Sir Keir said his Government was also committed to improving relations between the UK and Ireland, which have been soured in recent years amid the turbulence of Brexit.

 “I have already had discussions with the Taoiseach (Simon Harris) and others, again to make it clear the approach I will take to reset and make sure those relationships are collaborative, that they are respectful,” Sir Keir said.